0dot0repeating/dakka/docs/cvars/dakka_cl_lesseffects.md

 - Bullet puffs no longer spawn bouncing particles, and plasma impact no longer sparks.

+- The SSG's rocket trails become shorter.

 - Minigun flames become much less dense.

 - Plasma trails don't last as long and involve less particles.

-- The BFG beam loses its helix.

 - One half of the Channeler's short-lived particles don't appear.
 The longer-lived particles last only a third as long.

+- The BFG beam loses its helix.